JavaFXpert/quantum-music-playground/unfinished_qmp_chap.md

 ### Inverting a musical scale

 The pitches the musical sequence grid my be inverted by selecting the **Inverted** toggle button.
-As shown in the following image, the pitches in the column to the left of the musical sequence grid change accordingly.
+As shown in Figure 36, the pitches in the column to the left of the musical sequence grid change accordingly.

 ![Quantum Music Playground screenshot](file:///Users/James.Weaver@ibm.com/Music/Ableton/User%20Library/Presets/MIDI%20Effects/Max%20MIDI%20Effect/quantum-dj-max/images/v095/qmp_inverted_toggle.png?lastModify=1645808687)

+*Figure 36.
+Inverting a musical scale*